 Baked Beef Empanadas made with puff pastry, so easy and so delicious.
-Don’t underestimate puff pastry, it’s quite versatile and makes delicious empanadas.
+Don’t underestimate puff pastry, it’s quite versatile and makes some delicious empanadas.

 - 2 tbsp olive oil

-- 1 tsp ground cumin
+- 1 lb ground beef extra lean

-- ½ tsp dry oregano
+- 1/2 tsp oregano dry

 - 1 tsp smoked paprika

-- ½ cup beef broth
+- 1/2 cup beef broth

 - 1 egg for egg wash